Parking, Accessibility, Weather, and other FAQs about NEFAF

 Where should I park for NEFAF?

-THIS INFORMATION IS FROM 2012.
-PLEASE CHECK BACK IN THE FALL FOR DETAILS ON PARKING FOR NEFAF 2013!
-The designated parking areas for NEFAF 2012 are shown as green rectangles on the map at the link provided below.
-One half of the Contractor's Lot on Spinney Lane, which is closest to the Observatory (shown by the orange star on the map), will be used for parking.
+The designated parking areas for NEFAF 2013 are shown as green rectangles on the map at the link provided below.
+The Contractor's Lot on Spinney Lane, which is closest to the Observatory (shown by the orange star on the map), will be used for parking.
 Additional parking will be available on the right (north) side of O'Kane Road and in Mast Road Lot 2.
 Mast Road Lot 2 is a dirt and gravel lot that lies along Main Street and Mast Road Extension and holds approximately 150 cars.
 Parking will also be available at the UNH Child Study and Development Center from 6 PM on Friday and all day and all night on Saturday.
-Limited Handicapped Parking spots will be available in the Contractor's Lot on Spinney Lane (as indicated by the blue rectangle on the map).
+Limited Handicapped Parking spots will be available near the Contractor's Lot on Spinney Lane (as indicated by the blue rectangle on the map).
 Click here for a map of available parking areas in green and their location relative to the UNH Observatory.

 Will NEFAF be accessible for persons with disabilities?

 Most of the events for NEFAF will take place on the lawns surrounding the UNH Observatory, which may pose problems for guests in wheelchairs.
-If you have any specific questions about accessibility at NEFAF, please email UNH Observatory Manager Ian Cohen at firstname.lastname@example.org.
+If you have any specific questions about accessibility at NEFAF, please email email@example.com.

 Will NEFAF be held in case of inclement weather?